Mugwumpin Company Members:

 Soren Santos is an actor, mover, teacher and Bay Area native.
 He performed with Mugwumpin in the 2014 remount of super:anti:reluctant.
 He also collaborated with Mugwumpin on The Gandy Dance, a non-stop 20-hour dance party on local BART trains.
 Soren is a graduate of the Claire Trevor School of the Arts at UC Irvine (Honors in Acting, Cum Laude), and has worked locally with several other theater companies, including Berkeley Rep, TheatreWorks, TheatreFIRST, Shotgun Players, New Conservatory, foolsFURY, Ragged Wing Ensemble, and more.
 He has also performed nationally with Movement Research (Judson Memorial Church, NYC), Counter-Balance Theater (Edison Theatre, St. Louis, MO), and Rogue Artists Ensemble (Northwest Regional Puppetry Festival, Seattle, WA).
 Proud hawk.
 Occasional gardener.
 Frequent cyclist.
 Aspiring dancer.
 Constant human.

 Erin Mei-Ling Stuart is the artistic director of EmSpace Dance, a dance-theater company she founded in 2000.
 With EmSpace Dance, Erin makes dance-theater and dance films inspired by the invisible connections between things.
-Erin is also a dancer, choreographer, director, actor, and occasional viola player.
-She has had the pleasure of working as a perfomer/collaborator with many fine artists and companies over the years, including Flyaway Productions,13th Floor Dance Theater, Erika Chong Shuch, Amara Tabor Smith, Shotgun Players, Chris Black, David Szlaza, Detour Dance, and many others.
-In 2008, The SF Bay Guardian honored Erin with a GOLDIE award for dance. www.emspacedance.org
+Erin is also a actor, dancer, choreographer, director, and occasional viola player.
+She has had the pleasure of working with many fine artists and companies over the years, including Shotgun Players, Central Works Theater Company, Flyaway Productions, 13th Floor, Erika Chong Shuch, Amara Tabor Smith, Chris Black, David Szlaza, and many others.
+She is also a proud member of detour dance.
+Honors include a GOLDIE award for dance from SF Bay Guardian (2008) and The Della Davidson Prize (2016). emspacedance.org

 Michelle Talgarow is a performer, director, and educator based in the Bay Area for the past 20 years, specializing in the collaborative process in devising new work.
 With Mugwumpin she performed in The Great Big Also and in many Occurrences, Luster and Asomnia being favorites.
 In 2014 she directed their remount of super:anti:reluctant for Mugwumpin10.
 She has performed, directed, and worked at the EXIT Theatre since 1999.
 She is a member of RIPE Theatre Company and ACME Performance Projects.
 She was the Managing Direct/Co-Founder of Train Station Theatre lab and Train Station: an actor's gym, a collective of artists dedicated to the creative development of theatrical skills and innovative training for the performer.
 Over the years, she’s had the honor to have worked with Shotgun Players, Impact Theatre, Ferocious Lotus Theatre, Bindlestiff Studios, Cutting Ball Theatre and Magic Theatre.
 Michelle graduated with honors from San Francisco State University in Theatre Performance.
 She has trained in a variety of physical theatre disciplines and is striving to perfect her robot and struttin’ moves.